JeffreyErnest/HCI_Project/README.md

 4. Follow the on-screen instructions to start drawing.

-## Instructions for Use
+## Instructions for Use:
 - Move your nose or hand to draw on the canvas.
+      - Please try drawing slowly as fast movements may not be caught.
-- Hold the "Space" key to draw.
-Release to stop drawing.
+- Hold "Space" to draw.
+Let go of "space" to stop drawing.
-- Press "Enter" to switch between nose and hand modes.
+- Press "Enter" to switch between nose and hand mode.
-- Open your mouth to select a color from the color wheel. (open mouth again to close and confirm selection)
+- Open and close your mouth to select a color. (black is selected from the center of the wheel.)
+      - To confirm your selection, open and close your mouth again.
-   - Tilt your head (right) to adjust brush size or toggle eraser mode (left).
+      - Tilt your head right while selecting color to change brush size.
+Select size from the menu.
+      - Tilt your head left while selecting color to toggle eraser.
+To get out of the erase, you have to close and open your mouth twice.
+- Tilt your head left to undo or tilt right to redo while your mouth is closed.
+      - NOTE: You have to tilt your head pretty far; this ensures you don't accidentally undo/redo.
-- To save your drawing, hover over the 'Save' button and press "Space".
+- To save, hover over the 'save' button in the bottom right and hit "space."
-- To quit, hover over the 'Exit' button and press "Space".
+- To quit, hover over the 'quit' button in the bottom left and hit "space."
-- Press "TAB" to view the instruction manual.
-- Undo (left) and re-do (right) tilt head while mouth is closed.
+- To re-open the instructions, hover over the 'How To' button and hit "space."

+Press TAB to start drawing!
+(NOTE: that the program might take a second to boot)

 ## File Structure
 - `drawingApp.py`: The main application file containing all the logic for drawing, color selection, and user interaction.